septillion-git/FadeLed/README.md

 compiler.cpp.flags=-c -g -Os -w -fno-exceptions -ffunction-sections -fdata-sections -MMD -std=gnu++11
 ```
 Restart the Arduino IDE and it should compile for a Digispark as well!

+### What license does apply to FadeLed?
+FadeLed is licenced under GPLv3.
+See `LICENSE`-file in the root of this project for more info.